HappieEE123/Project_310/README.md

 ## a list of each feature you programmed for this assignment
 - for each item on that list, explain briefly how you used that feature to improve your system
+1. Login - using React Router, React, and React Dom Libraries to have a separate url for login page (6 points for libraries +1 point for feature)
+- The login page is connected to the rest of the app and grants access to the feed upon login, and is connected to the signup page for new users.

+2. Signup - using React Router, React, and React Dom Libraries to have a separate url for signup page  (1 point for signup)
+- the signup page has been created to collect and store users information inorder to register them and grant them access to the app as authorized users.

+3. Like Counts - Axios to get and update # of likes to and from the server (2+1 points)
+- Likes count feature is enabled, which is tracked through a counter and displayed on individual posts.

+4. Happiness bar (1 point)
+- Upon posting, the users happiness score is represented through the bar which is scored out of 100 maximum points.

+5. GUI
+GUI for main components is complete.

 - for each explanation, give a snippet of the output that demonstrates your feature